- Garut: The Overview

 Garut: The Overview

-Garut is located in the eastern of Bandung, the area is known for its land fertility that causes vast development of their agricultural businesses.
+Garut is located in the eastern of Bandung, West Java.
+The area is known for its land fertility that causes vast development of their agricultural businesses.
 Most of their agricultural businesses are primarily plantation-based, followed by farming and animal husbandry as well as forest resources.

 It has a cool but tropical climate, and the area is surrounded by a number of volcanoes.
 To name a few, there’s Mount Karacak, Mount Cikuray, Mount Guntur and Mount Papandayan on the northern side of the town.